 Writer’s Memo

 I began this assignment by reading The Sex and the Slayer review in order to get a good idea on how to structure my own writing.
 I then reread the Tannen piece that I was going to review in order to make sure I had a clear understanding of the argument that she was making and to determine the way that she backed up her argument.
 I also remarked what she did well in her writing and what made her argument so compelling.
 Once I got a good idea of Tannen’s article, I made a rough outline of what I wanted each of the paragraphs to cover.
 I wanted to make sure that I spent a good portion of the review discussing her argument and how she developed it.
 My outline emphasized starting broadly with establishing a background for the article by discussing the argumentative culture in academia, and then I began to delve into more specifics as the paper progressed in analyzing the article itself.
 This is different than writing I did in high school because usually in those writings I was discussing a certain theme or answering a specific question about the book rather than analyzing and reviewing the book in general.
 I also wrote essays in high school about books where I was just summarizing the plot but not actually analyzing what the book was arguing.
 Things I think I did effectively in this paper was articulating the argument Tannen was making and how she supported her argument as well as starting broadly and then becoming more specific throughout the paper.
 I tried to be really clear about what Tannen was arguing and how she used examples and anecdotes to back up her points.
 I also made sure to define what agonism was because I assumed that the general audience wouldn’t know what that would mean.
 I also think I was effective at emphasizing the audience for Tannen’s article and how scholars in general could benefit from reading her piece.
 For the most part, I strived to make my analysis and summary of Tannen’s piece as concise and clear as possible.

+Chanelle,

+You definitely do a good job of providing a good sense of Tannen’s central argument, but also of establishing yourself as a reliable expert.
+Your command of the original article content comes through in a confident voice.
+What this piece really needs is not massive changes in terms of content or even organization (though some tweaks there might be beneficial, especially in the beginning), you just need a slight shift with regard to audience.
+You spend a lot of time delineating Tannen’s audience, but you seem to lose track of your own.
+Remember that chances are, they are one in the same.
+People are reading this review to decide whether or not they should read Tannen’s piece, so your task is to give them a sense of whether or not they are part of Tannen’s intended audience and will find her argument especially useful themselves.
+Explaining how we as readers (in a class) can identify the audience changes the context of your essay.
+With this shift and some polishing, you could have a strong review on your hands.
+Good work!